-In the Development phase research will advance and evaluate unproven but promising PCM technologies and strategies.
-The Demonstration phase will test, validate and evaluate promising technologies in the field across a broad temporal and spatial scale.
-The Technology/ Information Transfer phase will facilitate the transition of technologies and strategies to end-user application.
-PCM HAB projects will be typically 3 years in duration.
+PCM RDDTT projects will usually be conducted in three phases, as described below.
+Research in the Development phase (phase 1) will advance and evaluate unproven but promising PCM technologies and strategies.
+The Demonstration phase (phase 2) will test, validate and evaluate promising technologies in the field across a broad temporal and spatial scale.
+The Technology Transfer phase (phase 3) will facilitate the transition of technologies and strategies to end-user application.

+PCM RDDTT projects will be typically 3 years in duration.
 A single proposal can cover one or more phases, depending on the magnitude of the project.
+In general, however, it is anticipated that projects will not combine all three phases in one proposal.
+Proposals can be submitted for any phase (i.e., a project does not have to start in the first phase).
 All projects must specify the phase or phases of the research to be conducted for the project period.
 If all three phases are not covered by the proposal, the proposal must outline how additional phases will be conducted.

 End-users, including local, state, and Federal resource and public health managers, nonprofit organizations, and a variety of businesses, must be identified and will normally be involved in all three stages (see Section I.B.4.c. for exceptions).
 Projects in the Technology Transfer phase will also need to demonstrate end-user support secured either for long-term operations or the application of the developed tool or technology.
 Examples of end-user support include, but are not limited to, matching funds or demonstrated commitment of in-kind support for the technology transfer.
+Projects in the Technology Transfer phase focused on the commercialization of technologies or techniques should also, to the extent possible, outline the anticipated market and/or costs of purchase and ownership.

-PCM HAB Projects must have a Transition Advisory Committee (TAC) whose purpose is to provide advice to the investigator team to assist with project design and insure technology/information transfer.
+PCM RDDTT projects must have a Transition Advisory Committee (TAC) whose purpose is to provide advice to the investigator team to assist with project design and insure technology/information transfer to appropriate management entities.
 The structure, size, and activities of the TAC will be designed by the investigators and described in the proposal, including a plan for how the TAC will provide advice to the investigators.
 Members of the TAC must be named and letters included in the proposal indicating that they have agreed to serve on the TAC; these letters do not count against the page limits.
 The TAC must include some members that are independent of the project (not funded investigators), who will typically have expertise in the research area and/or be potential end users.
 CSCOR employees cannot be TAC members.
+Projects that are national in scope or involve multiple regions (see Section I.A.3.), should include TAC members that are representative of the scale of the proposed effort, with TAC representation from each region for multiregional proposals and national representation for proposals not focused on a specific region or that are national in scope.
 Funding can be requested for TAC activities such as participation in project investigator meetings, observation of field tests, or participation in technology/information transfer events.
-The PCM Program Manager may request additional members during the project negotiation stage.
+Travel funds for the TAC should be included within the budget.
+If the TAC member is a Federal employee approval must be received from their agency before travel funds can be provided.
+The HAB Program Manager may request additional members during the project negotiation stage.